joebew42/learning-javascript/scratch.md

 Salary Slip Kata

+# DOING

 # TODO

+- Calculate the National Insurance Contribution
+  - Only for amounts earned above an annual gross salary of 8.060,00
-- Add a National Insurance contribution field for the iteration 2
+  - National insurance contribution is the 12%
-- [?]
-How to compare two objects?
-Do we need to implements a `#equals` method?